hkbus/hk-bus-crawling/README.md

 ## Fetching Transport ETA

-The package is a python vertion for the npm package [hk-bus-eta](https://www.npmjs.com/package/hk-bus-eta).
+The package is a python version for the npm package [hk-bus-eta](https://www.npmjs.com/package/hk-bus-eta).

 ### Installation
 To install the package,